tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 ---
 # Questions

+- what should it mean when someone says, "I love you?"

 - what is something (an event) from your childhood that has affected you the most?
 - who were your childhood heroes?
 - what was your neighborhood like growing up?